MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

 You may need to rotate the certificates used by your Dynamics 365 Finance + Operations (on-premises) environment as they approach their expiration date.
 In this topic, you will learn how to replace the existing certificates and update the references within the environment to use the new certificates.

 > [!WARNING]
 > The certificate rotation process should be initiated well before the certificates expire.
-Especially with the Data Encryption certificate as otherwise data loss could occurr for encrypted fields.
-See [After certificate rotation](#aftercertrotation).
+This is very important for the Data Encryption certificate, which could  cause data loss for encrypted fields.
+For more information, see [After certificate rotation](#aftercertrotation).

-> [!NOTE]
 > Old certificates must remain in place until the certificate rotation process is complete, removing them in advance will cause the rotation process to fail.

 ## Preparation steps